ChristianGrimberg/practice-english-language/docs/EnglishTenses.md

 * __Affirmative form__: Subject + was/were (_auxiliary_) + verb (_including ING_) + X
     > Examples: I/He/She was having a shower when you called.
 We/You/They were watching TV when Bob arrived.
 * __Negative form__: Subject + wasn’t/weren’t (_auxiliary_) + verb (_including ING_) + X
     > Examples: I/He/She wasn’t having a shower when you called.
-We/You/They weren’ watching TV when Bob arrived.
+We/You/They weren’t watching TV when Bob arrived.
 * __Interrogative form__: Question word + was/were (_auxiliary_) + verb (_including ING_) + X ?
     > Examples: What were you doing when Bob arrived?
 What was she doing when you called?